What is Bamboo Fabric?

 The fast growing grass has made its mark as an eco-crop.
 From construction to homewares to fabrics, bamboo is having its moment in the limelight.
 But given that some claims associated with bamboo have been disputed, such as its sustainability, UV protection, and antibacterial properties, is it really the miracle crop many are claiming it to be?
 Just how sustainable is bamboo?

 It starts out looking good.
-Bamboo can be a very sustainable crop; a fast growing grass, it requires no fertilizer and self-regenerates from its own roots, so it doesn’t need to be replanted.
+Bamboo can be a very sustainable crop; a fast growing grass, it requires no fertiliser and self-regenerates from its own roots, so it doesn’t need to be replanted.
 When compared to cotton cultivation, which requires large amounts of water, pesticides and labour, the advantages are pretty clear.

 But wait!
 Before you run off to restock your wardrobe, there are a few things to consider.
 For starters, although bamboo is fast growing and requires no pesticides, that doesn’t mean that it is being grown sustainably.
 The majority of bamboo is grown in China, and there is no information regarding how intensively bamboo is being harvested, or what sort of land clearing might be underway in order to make way for the bamboo.
 Also, although bamboo doesn’t need pesticides, there is no guarantee that they are not being used to maximise outputs.

 Okay, you think, so bamboo might have some issues, but it still uses way less chemicals, and is more environmentally friendly than cotton, right?
 While this is almost certainly true for the cultivation phase, the same can’t be said about the manufacturing process.
 There are several ways to turn bamboo into a fabric.